Nirtacia/Fight-cancer/README.md

 ## Background

 If you feel really ill and need help, you naturally seek medical attention.
 However: people suffering from a number of serious medical conditions, e.g. certain forms of cancer, don´t necessarily feel "ill" until it is already to late for them to get successful treatment.
-These people tend to die whay to young.
+These people tend to die way too young.
 What if there was a way of predicting serious diseases long before you even suspect that you are ill?

 ## How is it used?